mpeterv/rgsimulator/README.md

 * Press `K` to load a specific turn from a loaded match.
 Also updates the simulator turn counter.
 * Press `P` to swap code for the two bots. (player 1 becomes player 2)
 * Press `O` to reload the code for both bots.
+* Press `N` to change the action of the robot in selected cell.
+Think `N` for "next action".
+* Press `G` to spawn robots and remove robots in spawn locations.
+Think `G` for "generate robots".

 Screenshots
 ----